actum/frontend-checklist/README.md

 ## After development

-* Add readme.md with info how to use dev stack etc.
+* Add readme.md with info how to use dev stack etc. (Put this info to the [project page in Intranet](http://intranet/Wiki-Actum/Development/Front-end/Projects))

 ### Browser compatibility